- 5 Ways to Tell if You Have a Good Personal Statement Topic - July 9, 2017

-When you’re finally finished with a long and stressful school day, it can be great to go to one of your extracurriculars and spend time with students whose interests are similar to yours.
-Whether you’re on the Yearbook Committee, on a sports team, or even editor of the Lit Mag, extracurriculars are a meaningful way to spend your time—not to mention, demonstrating a commitment to your ECs and taking on leadership roles within them can help you differentiate yourself to colleges.
+When you’re finally finished with a long and stressful school day, it can be great to go to one of your extracurricular activities and spend time with students whose interests are similar to yours.
+Whether you’re on the yearbook committee, on a sports team, or even editor of the Lit Mag, extracurriculars are a meaningful way to spend your time — not to mention, demonstrating a commitment to your ECs and taking on leadership roles within them can help you differentiate yourself to colleges.

 As you go through the college application process, you may find that you’ll need to select one or two activities you’re involved in that stand out as especially meaningful to you.
 For active, engaged students, narrowing down their involvement in this way can be tricky.
 For more guidance on how to determine which of your extracurricular activities is most important, read on!

 Why would a student need to determine their most meaningful EC?